zjs123/Temporal-and-Evolving-KG/README.md

-# Temporal and Evolving KG
+# Temporal KG Resource: Paper

 Here, we are concentrate on collection of research papers involving the topics, including Dynamic Knowledge Graph, Dynamic Knowledge Graph.